rynmurdock/rynmurdock.github.io/_pages/about.md

 ---

-Hi and welcome to my personal site :)
+Hi, and welcome to my personal site!

 I go by Advadnoun on Twitter but my given name is Ryan Murdock.

-Most of my recent work is in machine learning research and engineering, with a focus on text-to-image.
+Most of my recent work is in machine learning research and engineering, with a focus on text-to-image, where I've done foundational research along with contributing to large-scale text-to-image projects that you may have heard of.
 I also have interests & work within art, psychology, linguistics, vision, and others.

-Formerly affiliated with the University of Utah, then my Patreon, then Adobe.
+Formerly affiliated with the University of Utah, my Patreon, & Adobe.

 Feel free to read a slice of my thoughts in the Blog Posts section above -- it's sparse right now, but follow with RSS or Twitter if you'd like :)
 I'm also planning on updating my Portfolio for art in the next while.